COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 === Combat System <Combat-system-section>

-To add or fix more features in the combat system, we must first understand the state design pattern and finite state machines @FSM-combat-tutorial.
+To add or fix more features in the combat system, we must first understand the state design pattern and finite state machines (we will now refer to these as FSM) @FSM-combat-tutorial.

 A FSM is an abstract model that holds a finite number of states and their respective transitions, while also keeping track of the current state of the system during its execution.
 This is useful for game development as lots of in-game systems, such as enemy actions or combat, have behaviours that can be directly mapped to a FSM.